Thomas C. Ayers's Collection

 Description:

 Here is page one of a six-page article by Charles Kerr, Jr., entitled "Locomotives Of The Future."
 It was published originally in the January 1943 issue of "Trains" magazine, page 28.
-Shown here is the front end of Pennsylvania Railroad engine #6100, an S-1 (6-4-4-6) built in Juniata during January of 1939 and retired in January of 1949 after just ten years of revenue service.
+Partially visible here is Pennsylvania Railroad engine #6100, the S-1 (6-4-4-6) "Big Engine" built in Juniata during January of 1939 and retired in January of 1949 after just ten years of experimental service.

 Photo Date: